pneumatics/videos/Ad-block switch using Pi-hole.md

 This project was intended to disable Pi-hole ad-blocking temporarily as the aggressive ad-blocking some times makes browsing unpleasant .
 Further it was also inspired by the build by Nick Donaldson - https://www.youtube.com/watch?v=3Unz3OAnC6E
-Codes and further details will be shared soon on my github account https://github.com/pneumatics I am not a native English speaker (Obviously) malayali shrothaakkalum kshamikuka
+Codes and further details will be shared soon on my github account https://github.com/pneumatics I am not a native English speaker (Obviously).
+മലയാളി പ്രേക്ഷകരും ക്ഷമിക്കുക